Complex number: Signal analysis

 where ω represents the angular frequency and the complex number A encodes the phase and amplitude as explained above.

 This use is also extended into digital signal processing and digital image processing, which use digital versions of Fourier analysis (and wavelet analysis) to transmit, compress, restore, and otherwise process digital audio signals, still images, and video signals.

 Another example, relevant to the two side bands of amplitude modulation of AM radio, is:

 In physics

 Electromagnetism and electrical engineering

-In electrical engineering, the Fourier transform is used to analyze varying voltages and currents.
+In electrical engineering, the Fourier transform is used to analyze varying electric currents and voltages.
 The treatment of resistors, capacitors, and inductors can then be unified by introducing imaginary, frequency-dependent resistances for the latter two and combining all three in a single complex number called the impedance.
 This approach is called phasor calculus.

 In electrical engineering, the imaginary unit is denoted by j, to avoid confusion with I, which is generally in use to denote electric current, or, more particularly, i, which is generally in use to denote instantaneous electric current.